apichery/api-challenge/README.md

 6.10.2
 ```

-Once nodeJS and npm are correctly installed, clone this repository on your computer and go to the corresponding directory
+Now clone this repository and go to the corresponding directory
 ```sh
 npm install
 npm run start